shopware5/devdocs/source/developers-guide/shopware-5-rest-api/api-resource-property-group/index.md

 | sortMode			  | integer				  |															|

 ## DELETE
-To delete a property group, simply call this URL with the DELETE request:
+To delete a property group, simply query this URL with a `DELETE` request:

 * **http://my-shop-url/api/propertyGroups/id**

-Simply replace 'id' with the specific identifier.
+Replace the `id` with the specific property group id.

 ## Examples